 Moving house?
 Starting a new job?
 If it’s your first time driving a van, the prospect may be a little daunting.
-Vans are bigger and heavier than cars, and there are different rules that apply to driving them.
-We’ve made a list of five key things to remember when driving your van.
+Here are five key things to remember when driving a van.

 1. Do a safety check